Flower Forest Botanical Gardens

 - Rest Haven Beach Cottages: charming little wooden cottages on the beach!

-- Mullins Grove: a great resort with a great swimming pool!
+- Mullins Grove: a great resort with a lovely swimming pool!

 Here are some ideas for things to do in the area: